vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 `;
 {% endhighlight %}

 Few of the JavaScript frameworks like [React](https://facebook.github.io/react/) and [Vue](http://vuejs.org/) use templating for rendering components.
-This feature is further supplimented by haveing template literals as a feature in ES6.
+This feature is further supplemented by having template literals as a feature in ES6.

 #### 4. Rest and spread
 There are instances where you do not know exactly how many arguments you need to accept.
 You might want a function where you can accept any number of arguments.
 This is where the concept of **Rest** comes and helps you out. note that rest here does not mean the traditional restful services type thing.
 This is what it means: